What Australian Universities Don't Want You to Know

 university into disrepute.
 No, Professor Sutton, it is you who have sullied the name of the university.

 1. This addle-headed document pretends to prohibit the users of its statistics from making comparisons between universities.
-We have been taken to task for ignoring this prohibition.
-We shall continue to do so.
 This document should not only be ignored, it should be burnt: it is a testament to the academic cowardice that relegates Universities Australia to the lower rungs of the world's universities.
 There is a very good reason why there are so few Australian universities in the ARWU top 100 list, and the attitude of this code exemplifies it.
 Australian academics are scared witless by the notion of performance assessment, and even more so of inter-school comparisons.
 Their attitude is that if they all keep their heads down and pretend everyone is doing the same wonderful job, then no one will notice just what a bunch of mediocre teachers they are.